-- The Bank of England is too slow in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to build up too strongly and for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project or even necessitates a further series of increases in Bank Rate. - The Government acts too quickly to cut taxes and/or increases expenditure in light of the cost-of-living squeeze. - The pound weakens because of a lack of confidence in the UK Government's fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Longer term US treasury yields rise strongly and pull gilt yields up higher than currently forecast. - Projected gilt issuance, inclusive of natural maturities and QT, could be too much for the markets to comfortably digest without higher yields consequently. - Borrowing for capital expenditure.
-Link's long-term (beyond 10 years), forecast for Bank Rate is 2.5%.
-As all PWLB certainty rates are currently above this level, therefore the Council will need to review its borrowing strategy periodically to ensure that it achieves the right balance between length of loan and interest rate payable.
+- Despite the recent tightening to 5.25%, the Bank of England proves too timid in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to remain elevated for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than is currently projected. - The pound weakens because of a lack of confidence in the UK Government's pre-election fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Longer-term US treasury yields rise strongly if inflation remains more stubborn there than the market currently anticipates, consequently pulling gilt yields up higher.
+(Some movements of this type were seen through October although generally reversed in the last week or so.) - Projected gilt issuance, inclusive of natural maturities and QT, could be too much for the markets to comfortably digest without higher yields compensating.